-The WISHH charity has selected the Dementia appeal as its first fundraising project and is delighted to have the opportunity to raise funds to improve facilities for people in hospital suffering with dementia.
+The WISHH Charity selected the Dementia appeal as its first major fundraising project, which raised substantial funds to improve facilities for people in hospital suffering with dementia.

 Already some improvements have been made to wards 8 and 80 at the Hull Royal Infirmary but more can be done.
-All the money you donate to this appeal will be used to support a range of improvements within ward environments, including the creation of cinema style reminiscence areas, local artwork to stimulate memory and provide familiarity, and other environmental improvements such as décor and the provision of mood-lighting.
+All money donated through this first WISHH Charity appeal was used to support a range of improvements within ward environments, including the creation of cinema style reminiscence areas as illustrated on Look North on 30th January 2019, in the recent live streaming of Hull Truck Theater's performance of Jack Lear.
+A selection of local artwork is featured throughout the wards to stimulate memory and provide familiarity, and other environmental improvements such as décor and the provision of mood-lighting.

-We hope that through further fundraising we can continue to create a dementia friendly environment in other wards in our hospitals.
+We hope that through this initial project and further fundraising we can continue to create a dementia friendly environment in other wards in our hospitals.